-More specifically, the consortium will work toward developing long term technical solutions for improving efficiency, lowering production costs, advancing steel manufacturing quality and improving workforce training in the U.S., and many of the most successful implementation examples are chronicled in the officially released Technology Roadmap (August 2018).
+Since that time, the SMSVC has worked steadily toward developing long-term technical solutions for improving efficiency, lowering production costs, advancing steel manufacturing quality, and improving workforce training in the U.S., and many of the most successful implementation examples are chronicled in the officially released Technology Roadmap (August 2018).

-Through consortia development, the Purdue University Northwest CIVS and other grant recipients will define workforce needs, identify and rank research and development goals, and strive to transfer and improve manufacturing capabilities.
+Along with Purdue University Northwest’s CIVS, the SMSVC and other grant recipients will continue to define workforce needs, identify and rank research and development goals, and strive to transfer and improve manufacturing capabilities.
 In the process, manufacturers and other stakeholders will contribute to technology roadmap development by identifying and prioritizing research projects that reduce barriers to advanced manufacturing growth.

-“We look forward to working with stakeholders across the steel industry to optimize American steel production and strengthen its competitiveness and impact on the nation’s economy,” Zhou said.
+“We look forward to continued collaboration with stakeholders across the steel industry to optimize American steel production and strengthen its competitiveness and impact on the nation’s economy,” Zhou said.

-Purdue Calumet’s Center for Innovation through Visualization and Simulation is an interdisciplinary applied research center that combines advanced simulation techniques with 3D visualization and virtual reality technologies to provide innovative solutions in response to industrial and research challenges.
-CIVS has saved steel and other manufacturing employers millions of dollars in production costs.
+Purdue University Northwest’s Center for Innovation through Visualization and Simulation is an interdisciplinary applied research center that combines advanced simulation techniques with 3D visualization and virtual reality technologies to provide innovative solutions in response to industrial and research challenges.
+CIVS has saved steel and other manufacturing employers 10s of millions of dollars in cost avoidances and production costs alone.

 The National Institute of Standards and Technology is an agency of the U.S. Department of Commerce.
 According to its web site, it serves to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards and technology in ways that enhance economic security and improve quality of life.